Council tax FAQs

 How can I nominate someone else to act on my behalf?

-This is known as "authority to discuss".
+This is known as 'authority to discuss'.

-If you would like to nominate another person to contact us or liaise with us about your council tax account, you can do this by completing and returning the Authority to Discuss form.
+If you'd like to nominate another person to contact us or liaise with us about your council tax account, you can do this by completing and returning the authority to discuss form.
+You should return the completed and signed form to the revenues team.
+This can be uploaded from the 'Evidence Upload' option at Council Tax Options - Shropshire Council.

 How do you use my data?